 Applications and areas of use – as diverse as the technology itself

 Laser metal fusion meets the high quality and safety requirements when it comes to the production of medical devices and implants.
-The shown personalized cranial implant made from titanium was produced in 8 hours and 45 minutes and with almost 5,000 layers, for example.
+The shown customized cranial implant made from titanium was produced in 8 hours and 45 minutes and with almost 5,000 layers, for example.

 In aerospace engineering, lightweight design while maintaining a good flow of forces within the workpiece is of utmost importance.
-This topology-optimized design can be produced easily using powder bed processes – as with the mounting bracket for airplane doors shown.
+This topology-optimized design can be produced easily using powder bed processes – as with the mounting bracket for airplane doors shown here.
 It was built up within 8 hours and with almost 2,700 layers.

 Five single parts would conventionally be required to produce this runner.
 In the case of laser metal fusion, you produce the finished component directly.
-Close-contour, complex tempering channels can be generated easily using LMF.
+Conformal, complex tempering channels can be generated easily using LMF.
 Moreover, customers benefit from cycle time reduction and thermally stable production processes with a minimal reject rate.
 The runner in the image was produced within 70 hours.

 In the automotive industry, complex, functional prototypes can be constructed quickly and without any tools using laser metal fusion.
 Additive manufacturing of the design and topology-optimized axle support shown took five hours.